matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `next_link_domain_whitelist`

-A list of domains that the domain portion of 'next_link' parameters must match.
+A list of domains that the domain portion of `next_link` parameters must match.

 This parameter is optionally provided by clients while requesting